Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 Disclaimer: This post contains affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks so much for your support!

-The Ultimate Bucket List for Things to Do in Lyon
+The Best Things to Do in Lyon, France

 Before we get started, here are some key terms/vocabulary that I’ll use to talk about Lyon.
 Plus, it’s a good way to practice your French! 😉